programmercave0/programmercave0.github.io/_posts/2021-03-01-Dungeons-and-Maps-CodinGame-C++-Implementation.md

 }
 ```

 If we found the map with shortest distance to treasure then its index number is updated to an integer variable `index`.
-Initially `index` was initialized with `-1`.
+Initially `index` was initialised with `-1`.

 ```cpp
 if (maps[i][next_row][next_col] == 'T')//finds treasure